 We booked a tour through our hotel.
 We thought it would be the easiest option since wanted to tour both Auschwitz and Birkenau.
 The distance between the two is approximately three kilometers so we thought a tour would be the best way to see both camps.
 You have three options to visit—book a tour through an agency in Kraków, book independent travel arrangements and join a guided tour when you get there, or visit independently without a guide for free.
 If you choose to do the latter two, make sure you reserve your visit in advance through visit.auschwitz.org.

 In all honesty, I don’t think the guided tour is worth it.
 I am not saying that the guided tour was not good.
 It was convenient and eliminated a lot of stress regarding planning.
 However, I felt that the guided tour was not necessary.
 Before we visited the camps, we watched many documentaries that heightened our education.
 We already knew the majority of the information our tour guide told us.
 We also felt very rushed during the tour.
-There is so much written information and so many displays that I wanted to read and look at in depth.
+There is so much written information and so many displays that I wanted to read and look at in-depth.
 Our tour guide’s pace did not allow us to fully process all of the information in detail.
 There were a few instances where we left our group for a few minutes to explore on our own.

 Auschwitz-Birkenau does not have an official dress code.
-However, please be sensitive with your choice of clothing when visiting.
+However, please be sensitive to your choice of clothing when visiting.
 My general rule of thumb is to not wear something you wouldn’t wear to a funeral.
 I’m not saying to wear a dress or a suit.
 Just don’t wear a short skirt or anything else along those lines.
 Your clothing should depict respect.
 Be sure to wear comfortable shoes as you will be walking a lot.
-I didn’t think I would have to add a part on this post about how to act, but here I am writing about something that should be common sense.
+I didn’t think I would have to add a part to this post about how to act, but here I am writing about something that should be common sense.
 I saw people taking selfies while I was here.
 I also saw some girls laughing in several of the rooms.
 I was appalled by some of the behavior that I saw.
 Just be respectful and act like a mature person.

 Only small handbags within the dimensions of 30x20x10 cm are allowed.
-If you do happen to be traveling with luggage bigger than the above listed dimensions, there is a luggage storage area before you enter the museum.
+If you do happen to be traveling with luggage bigger than the above-listed dimensions, there is a luggage storage area before you enter the museum.
 Bring extra layers of clothing if appropriate.
 Bring a camera.
 Photos are permitted throughout the camps with the exception of two rooms.
 Bring water bottles.